A Static Optimality Transformation with Applications to Planar Point Location: Notation

-In order to minimize the runtime in a biased structure, the function $w$ should be proportional to the number of queries that return the given region, e.g.~let $w(s)=f_m(s)$.
-Thus, if the weights are set properly, the amortized runtime per query is (order of) the entropy of the query distribution; information theory~\cite{weaver} gives entropy as a lower bound for such comparison based structures if the queries are independently drawn from a fixed distribution.
+Suppose we choose $w(s)$ proportional to the number of queries that return the given region, e.g., $w(s):=f(s)+1$.
+In this case, a biased location query structure achieves an amortized query time that is (of the order of) the entropy $\mathcal{H}$ of the query distribution.
+As we argued in the introduction, this is optimal for our decision-tree model.
+We now define the notion of static optimality.